Joachim Starbatty: Political activism

 Starbatty has always advocated the "ordoliberal" economic model of the Freiburg School with a free market economy and a state that guarantees free and fair competition.
 For two decades he was a member of the CDU.

 In the 1990s, he was one of the leading opponents among the economics professor against the establishment of the Euro currency.
 He feared that the Euro would not be as strong and stable as the Deutsche Mark, that it might result in higher inflation and that Germany might ultimately be compelled to pay for the national debt of other countries within the currency zone.
 In 2010, when the Euro crisis erupted, he thought his fears had come true.

 Starbatty has launched together with other professors several legal challenges against the currency union and later the monetary policy of the European Central Bank at the German Constitutional Court with ultimately all failed.

 In 2013, he was among the founders of the Eurosceptic party Alternative for Germany (AfD).

 He was elected to the European Parliament in 2014 where he served on the Committee for External Affairs and the Committee for International Trade.

 He left the AfD in 2015, citing concerns that the party moving further to the political right would make "making different politics", which he had intended to do, an impossibility.
 Following his departure, he joined the Liberal Conservative Reformers, a small party founded by former AfD leader Bernd Lucke, but left in September 2018.

-Starbatty continues to be a member of the advisory board of the Desiderius-Erasmus-Stiftung, a foundation close to the AfD.
+Starbatty was a guest speaker at the Desiderius-Erasmus-Stiftung, a foundation close to the AfD.